NextCenturyCorporation/MCS/docs/source/dev.rst

 (int, optional)

-If the amount of time between steps exceeds the amount specified (represented in seconds), throw and error and attempt to end scene (default: 3600 (or 1 hour))
+If the amount of time between steps exceeds the amount specified (represented in seconds), throw and error and attempt to end scene (default: 3600 (or 1 hour)).

 Handling Pull Requests From Contributors